- Whale Watching St Andrews – Why is this a Great Place to see Whales?

-The Algonquin Resort opened in 1889 and was one of the premium hotels built by the Canadian Pacific Railway.
-The hotel had a major renovation in 2014 and now has 233 rooms with a wonderful location overlooking St Andrews.
+The Algonquin Resort Saint Andrews opened in 1889 and was one of the premium hotels built by the Canadian Pacific Railway.
+The hotel had a major renovation in 2014 and now has 233 rooms with a wonderful location overlooking St Andrews by the Sea.

 Rooms at the Algonquin

-My room was just lovely.
+My room at the Algonquin hotel was just lovely.
 It had a super comfortable big bed, big screen tv, coffee machine and a fantastic shower.
-And my rooms had power sockets and USB outlets everywhere which makes me very happy!
+And my room had many power sockets and USB outlets everywhere which makes me very happy!

-But the best thing about the room was the bathrobe!!!
+But the best thing about the room at the Algonquin Saint Andrews was the bathrobe!!!
 Once you put one on you won’t be able to leave without buying one.
 I certainly did and am enjoying it at home!
 They are like a big hug in a bathrobe!

-The inside layer is almost like a light towel but super soft.
+The inside layer of the Algonquin bathrobe is almost like a light towel but super soft.
 The outside layer is more of brushed cotton.
 It is just so so comfortable!
 And it’s in black with an embroidered A for the Algonquin.
 This robe is just as cosy as a full-on terry-towelling robe but nowhere near as heavy or hot.
 I just love mine!

 Eating and Drinking at the Algonquin